racket/rhombus/text/0004-lexpr.md

 difficult to read Racket programs that don't follow this convention.

-Many Racket programs use mathematics but cannot be written in the traditional infix notation that is parsed using the PEMDASFLTR (parentheses, exponentiation, multiplication, division, addition, subtraction, from left to right) algorithm common across the world.
+Many Racket programs use mathematics but cannot be written in the traditional infix notation that is parsed using the PMDASFLTR (parentheses, multiplication, division, addition, subtraction, from left to right) algorithm common across the world.

 It is awkward to embed arbitrary fragments of code not in S-expression format, such as when quoting a program in another language.
 The only